- Explain the difference between relative time and numeric time

 Principle of Fossil Succession:Evolution has produced a succession of unique fossils that correlate to the units of the geologic time scale.
-Assemblages of fossils contained in strata are unique to the time they lived and can be used to correlate rocks of the same age across wide geographic distribution.
-Evolution shows that the complexity of life has generally increased over time.
+Assemblages of fossils contained in strata are unique to the time they lived, and can be used to correlate rocks of the same age across a wide geographic distribution.
+Assemblages of fossils refers to groups of several unique fossils occurring together.

 The Grand Canyon of Arizona illustrates the stratigraphic principles.
-This view shows the South Rim separated from the North Rim by approximately 18 miles.
-The layers of rock lie on top of one another in order from oldest at the bottom to youngest on top based on the principle of superposition.
+The photo shows layers of rock on top of one another in order, from the oldest at the bottom to the youngest at the top, based on the principle of superposition.
 The predominant white layer just below the canyon rim is the Coconino Sandstone.
-This layer is laterally continuous, even though the intervening canyon separates its outcrops on either side by about 18 miles.
-These layers of rock are continuous over a wide region of the Colorado Plateau surrounding the Grand Canyon.
-This is an example of the principle of lateral continuity.
+This layer is laterally continuous, even though the intervening canyon separates its outcrops.
+The rock layers exhibit the principle of lateral continuity, as they are found on both sides of the Grand Canyon which has been carved by the Colorado River.

-On top of these basement rocks, lie the tilted strata of the Grand Canyon Supergroup (there are several formations included in this supergroup unit).
-These formations were originally deposited flat on top of older igneous and metamorphic “basement” rocks, per the original horizontality principle.
-Because the formation of the basement rocks and their metamorphism and the deposition of these overlying sediments is not continuous deposition but broken by events of metamorphism, intrusion, and erosion, the contact between the strata and the older basement is termed an unconformity.
-An unconformity represents a period during which deposition did not occur or erosion removed any rock that was deposited, so there are no rocks that represent events of Earth history during that span of time at that place.
+The photo of the Grand Canyon here show strata that were originally deposited in a flat layer on top of older igneous and metamorphic “basement” rocks, per the original horizontality principle.
+Because the formation of the basement rocks and the deposition of the overlying strata is not continuous but broken by events of metamorphism, intrusion, and erosion, the contact between the strata and the older basement is termed an unconformity.
+An unconformity represents a period during which deposition did not occur or erosion removed rock that had been deposited, so there are no rocks that represent events of Earth history during that span of time at that place.
 Unconformities appear in cross sections and stratigraphic columns as wavy lines between formations.
-When sedimentary rock is on top of crystalline rock, it is a type of unconformity called a nonconformity, which forms when sediments are deposited on top of non-layered, crystalline (igneous and metamorphic) rocks.
+Unconformities are discussed in the next section.

-The Grand Canyon Supergroup is a sequence of strata representing alternating marine transgressions and terrestrial deposition (in this case called regressions where the sea retreated).
-During this sequence, sea-level rose (or the land sank) leaving marine deposits on the surface and then fell (or the land rose) leaving the land exposed to erosion creating an unconformity.
-In the Grand Canyon cross-section, this erosion is shown as heavy wavy lines between the various numbered strata on the figure show interruptions in deposition called disconformities, where either non-deposition or erosion took place.
+The strata in the Grand Canyon represent alternating marine transgressions and regressions where sea level rose and fell over millions of years.
+When the sea level was high marine strata formed.
+When sea-level fell, the land was exposed to erosion creating an unconformity.
+In the Grand Canyon cross-section, this erosion is shown as heavy wavy lines between the various numbered strata.
+This is a type of unconformity called a disconformity, where either non-deposition or erosion took place.
 In other words, layers of rock that could have been present, are absent.
 The time that could have been represented by such layers is instead represented by the disconformity.
-Disconformities occur between parallel layers of strata indicating either a period of no deposition or erosion.
+Disconformities are unconformities that occur between parallel layers of strata indicating either a period of no deposition or erosion.

-7.1.4 Applying Relative Dating Principles
+7.1.3 Applying Relative Dating Principles

 7.2 Absolute Dating

-The loss of four particles, in this case two neutrons and two protons, also lowers the mass of the atom by two.
-An example of alpha decay takes place in uranium-238 (238U) with an atomic number of 92 (92 protons in its nucleus) and mass number of 238 (total of all protons and neutrons in its nucleus).
-When 238U spontaneously emits an alpha particle, it becomes thorium (234Th).
-The product of decay of a radioactive element is called its daughter isotope and the original element is called the parent isotope.
-In this case, 238U is the parent isotope and 234Th is the daughter product.
-The half-life of 238U is 4.5 billion years, i.e. the time it takes for half of an original amount to decay to daughter isotope.
-This isotope of uranium can be used to determine the age of the oldest materials found on Earth, even meteorites and materials from the earliest events in our solar system.
+The loss of four particles, in this case two neutrons and two protons, also lowers the mass of the atom by four.
+For example alpha decay takes place in the unstable isotope 238U, which has an atomic number of 92 (92 protons) and mass number of 238 (total of all protons and neutrons).
+When 238U spontaneously emits an alpha particle, it becomes thorium-234 (234Th).
+The radioactive decay product of an element is called its daughter isotope and the original element is called the parent isotope.
+In this case, 238U is the parent isotope and 234Th is the daughter isotope.
+The half-life of 238U is 4.5 billion years, i.e., the time it takes for half of the parent isotope atoms to decay into the daughter isotope.
+This isotope of uranium, 238U, can be used for absolute dating the oldest materials found on Earth, and even meteorites and materials from the earliest events in our solar system.

 |Elements||Parent symbol||Daughter symbol||Half-life|